dev-cycles/contextive/src/intellij/contextive/README.md

 * [Auto-complete](https://github.com/dev-cycles/contextive/blob/main/docs/wiki/USAGE.md#smart-auto-complete) from your Contextive Definitions
   * Shows definitions in auto-complete details
+    * Note: Press `F1` while the auto-complete list is shown to see the definition, and choose `Show Automatically During Completion` from the documentation panel's '3-dots' menu to have it show every time.)
 * Hover to show definitions from your Contextive Definitions
   * Hover over elements with [suffixes & prefixes](https://github.com/dev-cycles/contextive/blob/main/docs/wiki/USAGE.md#suffixes-and-prefixes)
   * Hover over usage of [multiple terms](https://github.com/dev-cycles/contextive/blob/main/docs/wiki/USAGE.md#combining-two-or-more-terms) combined using camelCase, PascalCase and snake_case